Archive for April, 2009

 Cranky, like every other actor, is the product of a broken home.
 “Mommy” lived in Westchester and “Daddy” lived in Boston.
 And one year someone had the brilliant idea to put me on a loser bus instead of having “Daddy” drive back and forth from Boston.
 I was maybe eleven.
 Who are these people?
 What kind of parents were they?
 Did they even care if I lived or died?
 Stick an eleven-year old on a bus to another state?
 This is why I always say you should love your parents, but don’t take them too seriously.

 I went in and sat at the counter.
-I felt weird because I had never been in a restaurant alone before either.
+I felt weird because I had never been in a restaurant alone before.
 I ordered tea.
 I never drank tea.
-But for some reason I felt that ordering a cup of tea went along with this whole new grown up life my parents had obviously instantly pushed me into.
+But for some reason, I felt that ordering a cup of tea went along with this whole new grown up life my parents had obviously pushed me into.
 So the tea comes and it is hot.
-Very hot.
-So I sit there like blowing on the tea hoping it will cool off enough for me to take a sip.
+Very very hot.
+So I sit there blowing on the tea hoping it will cool off enough for me to take a sip.
 Blowing and blowing and blowing.
 And then this waitress walks over to me and says.
 “Honey, aren’t you on that bus to Boston?”
 I say, “Ah, yea.”
 “Well you better get out there, ‘cause it’s leaving.”
 I swiveled off my stool and ran as fast as I could and caught the bus as it was leaving the parking lot.
 I had to bang on the doors to get the driver to let me on.

 I mean really Mommy and Daddy, what would have happened if I didn’t catch it?
 Being the highly impractical kid I was, I might have attempted to walk all the way home on the Boston Post Road and then never been seen again.
 Hello?
 I was eleven.

 No wonder I ended up dating eighteen year olds when I was twelve.
 It was my parent’s fault.
 They wanted an adult.
 They got one.
 I could get into bars at thirteen.
 It must have been my worldly experience with the loser bus that made me pass.
 Or my parent’s insouciance for my safety.
-Who knows?

 That was the only time I took the bus to Boston.
 As was my M.O., I told my parents the hilarious story of almost missing the bus and the drunk man.
 “Isn’t that funny?”
 I laughed.
 “What a riot!
 Ha ha!”
 Thus proving the fact that comedy is born of pain.